 Read more on A Secret Shared Is a Secret no Longer: Consumer Data Breaches.

 Dec.
 31, 2014 - Corporate Liability, Vol. 17, No. 3 (Federated Press)

 Comprendre et protéger les actifs les plus importants de votre entreprise

 Feb.
 28, 2012 - Premières en affaires, Vol. 5, No. 3

 Chambers Canada: Canada’s Leading Lawyers for Business—Litigation, General Commercial: Québec

-Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—General Commercial (Litigation Star); Securities (Litigation Star); White Collar Crime (Litigation Star)
+Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Top 50 Women in Canada; Commercial (Litigation Star); Securities (Litigation Star); White Collar Crime (Litigation Star)